andrea-mengascini/worldcreator-artifact/README.md

 # Metaverse Attack Videos - Paper Submission Materials

-This anonymous repository contains supplemental video material for the omniscience attacks introduced in our paper **Omniscience for the Masses: New Threats in the Metaverse’s Democratized World Creation**, currently under review at USENIX 2026.
+This anonymous repository contains supplemental video material for the omniscience attacks introduced in our paper **Omniscience for the Masses: New Threats in the Metaverse’s Democratized World Creation**, currently under review at CCS 2026.

 ## Anonymous Website (Recommended)